 Judith Sargent Murray

-Unlike women of her era, Murray wrote and published a number of works, including poems, essays, and plays.
-Her later writing activities remained primarily within the relative position of wife, as she edited her husband John Murray’s letters, sermons, and autobiography.
-Yet her more enduring and influential writing uniquely focused on women as individuals with claim to rights equal to that of men.
+Unlike women of her era, Murray wrote and published numerous works, including poems, essays, and plays.
+Her later writing activities remained primarily within the confines of her role as wife, as she edited her husband, John Murray’s, letters, sermons, and autobiography.
+Yet her more enduring and influential writing uniquely focused on women as individuals with a claim to rights equal to that of men.
 With logic, scientific method, and wit, Murray targeted societal constructs that both assumed and imposed on women their “inferiority,” adversely affecting their spiritual and mental well-being.
-Murray advocated equal education as an important means to correcting these wrongs.
-She also took conviction from her universalist faith through which she advocated the need for women to hold themselves in reverence.
+Murray advocated equal education as an important means of correcting these wrongs.
+She also drew conviction from her universalist faith, through which she advocated for women to hold themselves in reverence.

 The Gleaner (1798) proved to be her most profitable work.
-She used various pseudonyms for her writing, including the male pseudonym of Vigilius, or the Gleaner, from which the title of this collection derived.
-At its conclusion, Murray put aside this pseudonym and presented her true self to her readers, pointing to gender biases when she explained her “deception” as due to her doubts of her works being taken seriously if known from the start as written by a woman.
+She used various pseudonyms for her writing, including the male pseudonym of Vigilius, or the Gleaner, from which the title of this collection is derived.
+At its conclusion, Murray put aside this pseudonym and presented her true self to her readers, pointing to gender biases when she explained her “deception” as due to the doubts her works would face if known to be written by a woman from the start.
 In 1820, she died in Natchez, Mississippi, in her daughter’s home.

 American Literature I: Anthology of Texts From Early America The Early 20th Century Judith Sargent Murray by Jenifer Kurtz, CC-BY